KarmaChanZwei/3gpp_contribution_download/README.md

 If there are multiple .xlsx, scripts will only use the first one.
 If you only need certain ageneda items, please edit the .xlsx and keep table header.

-dw2.py will rename the Tdoc to "TDocNo Source". dw3.py will rename the Tdoc to "TDocNo Source Title", with filename check for windows.

-NOTE: Windows has a 260 character limitation on MAX_PATH.
-It is recommended to use dw2.py if TDoc is co-signed with multiple companies.
-Anyway, it's your choice.

 <img width="912" alt="2a978c2c3886fbdf5301037012dd5d8" src="https://github.com/user-attachments/assets/b9718a3b-fbbc-4631-b55d-c93c4635eb81">

-For CMCC RAN2 Team